ennis/kyute/NOTES.md

 which it is not supposed to do.

 Modified window event handling:

 - (Application) the event loop receives a window event
 - (WindowHandler) it is passed to the window handler (in window_event() or paint())
 - (WindowHandler) the window handler determines if it is interested in it, and if so, queues events to be propagated by adding them to a queue in AppState
 - (Application) control returns to application
 - (Application) app dequeues pushed events and sends them to the elements, via their corresponding WindowHandler
 - (WindowHandler) event() is called, window handler propagates the event to the element

 Other ideas:

 - WindowHandlers have a "UiTreeHandle": handle to a UI tree, visible by the application
 - when registering the window, also optionally register the UI tree
 - application can then send events directly to the UI tree without coordinating with the WindowHandler

 Alternative:

 - Windows are just Elements
 - they receive a special type of event (`WindowEvent`).

 Tentative:

 - the app maintains a list of weak ptrs to window handlers
 - window events received by the app are sent to window handlers
 - window handlers create events and send them to the application

 Issue with the current situation: a lot of things are done by the windowhandler, which is common to all windows hosting a UI tree.
 Split that into a reusable component, tentatively named `UiContentHost`.
 Windows with UI content should use this type, and forward the window events to it.
 => Note sure that's useful, short term: it would be useful if we wanted to host UI in a non-winit window, but then we'd need to have an API on UiContentHost to receive window events (in a windowing-crate-agnostic fashion)

 => ignore all this above

 ## ElementIdTree is supremely annoying

 Need to maintain it, store it somewhere, next to the UI element tree.
 Would

 ## Issues with app logic

 1. Repaints due to events are done before the app logic is run.
 If the app logic changes the UI, it won't be reflected immediately.
 2. When the app logic modifies internal state, parts of the UI that depend on the value of the state may not be updated.

 (1.)
 Defer repaint requests to after the app logic is run

 ## Next steps

 A more convenient/less verbose way of creating grids and putting elements in them.

+# Remove the